Causes of IVF failure

 Why does IVF Fail for some People?

-IVF is one of the effective treatments for infertility and is performed in many reliable and well-equipped medical centers around the world and Iran.
+IVF is one of the most effective treatments for infertility and is performed in many reliable and well-equipped medical centers around the world and Iran.
 As you know in IVF or in vitro fertilization, oocytes and sperm are combined in vitro, and when the egg is fertilized, the primary cell begins to divide and form the embryo.
 The embryo is transferred to the mother’s uterus to undergo subsequent developmental stages to survive by implantation into the uterine lining. unfortunately, IVF failure may happen for some people.

 At what stage the IVF process may fail?